List of Space Runaway Ideon characters: Fard Malaka

 One of the children on the Solo Ship.
 He is the most timid of the children and is scolded by Moera for not toughening up.
-He is killed in the final battle against the Buff Clan - the only time he decides to become brave and face the enemy.
-He is shot by one of the Buff Clan soldiers.
-However, it is left to the audience on whether or not he dies before the Solo ship is destroyed as he can be seen breathing after being shot.
+Despite being armed and standing next to Karala during the combat with the Buff Clan in the Solo ship, he is not targeted by either Harulu or Kilarul.
+Harulu, who has no intention of harming children, has instructed her bodyguard, Kilarul, to refrain from shooting him.
+However, in the climactic final battle against the Buff Clan, he falls victim to gunfire - the only time he decides to become brave and face the enemy.
+It is left to the audience on whether he dies or not before the Solo ship is destroyed as he can be seen breathing after being shot.

 Fard is reunited with Banda, Lin, and Ashura in spirit form at the end of Be Invoked.

 Ashura Novak

 One of the young children aboard the Solo Ship.
 Ashura's parents were killed in the attack on New Lopia.
 She is the leader of the kids and is often seen leading Fard and Piper Lou in various activities.
 She doesn't understand very much the things that happen around her, but is often happy to help with any minor duties on the ship.
 She is killed in the final battle against the Buff Clan, when a blast of gunfire blows off her head.

-Ahsura is later reunited with Fard in spirit form.
+Ashura is later reunited with Fard in spirit form.